-Valuation of Available-for-sale AgVantage Farmer Mac Guaranteed Securities
+Valuation of AgVantage Farmer Mac Guaranteed Securities

 As disclosed by management, the Company guarantees and purchases general obligations of lenders and other financial institutions that are secured by pools of the types of loans eligible for purchase under Farmer Mac's Agricultural Finance or Rural Infrastructure Finance lines of business, which are referred to as AgVantage securities.
-As described in Notes 5 and 13 to the consolidated financial statements, the total unpaid principal balance of available-for-sale AgVantage securities as of December 31, 2022 was \$8.0 billion, and the fair value of the available-for-sale AgVantage securities of December 31, 2022 was \$7.6 billion.
+As described in Notes 5 and 13 to the consolidated financial statements, the total unpaid principal balance of AgVantage securities as of December 31, 2023 was \$10.0 billion, and the fair value of the AgVantage securities of December 31, 2023 was \$9.6 billion.
 The fair value of AgVantage securities is estimated using a discounted cash flow model.
 The significant unobservable input used is the discount rate commensurate with the risks involved.

-The principal considerations for our determination that performing procedures relating to the valuation of available-for-sale AgVantage securities is a critical audit matter are (i) the high degree of audit effort in performing procedures and evaluating audit evidence related to the discount rate assumption used by management in the valuation of the available-for-sale AgVantage securities, and (ii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the valuation of AgVantage securities is a critical audit matter are (i) the high degree of audit effort in performing procedures and evaluating audit evidence related to the discount rate assumption used by management in the valuation of the AgVantage securities, and (ii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to the valuation of available-for-sale AgVantage securities, including controls over the model, data and assumption.
-These procedures also included, among others, (i) the involvement of professionals with specialized skill and knowledge to assist in developing an independent range of prices for a sample of available-for-sale AgVantage securities, and (ii) comparing management's estimate to the independently developed range to evaluate the reasonableness of management's estimate.
+These procedures included testing the effectiveness of controls relating to the valuation of AgVantage securities, including controls over the model, data and assumption.
+These procedures also included, among others, (i) the involvement of professionals with specialized skill and knowledge to assist in developing an independent range of prices for a sample of AgVantage securities, and (ii) comparing management's estimate to the independently developed range to evaluate the reasonableness of management's estimate.
 Developing the independent range of prices involved testing the completeness and accuracy of data provided by management and independently developing the discount rate assumption.

-/s/ PricewaterhouseCoopers LLP Washington, District of Columbia February 24, 2023
+/s/ PricewaterhouseCoopers LLP Washington, District of Columbia February 23, 2024